defencedigital/moduk-service-manual/src/your-community/content.md

 ## Community calls

-Join the content community calls held every second Wednesday at 11am.
+Join the content community call every second Thursday at 2:30pm.

 We discuss the latest content news and updates.
 We share insights, issues and what we’re working on.